mrhorrocks/portfolio24/content/blog/2024-01-09-about-this-portfolio.md

 ## [Netlify](https://www.netlify.com/)

-Authentication to use the CMS is build in.
+Build in authentication to use the CMS.